michavol/gnn_fusion/README.md

 * `euler` - Code and configs for setting up the parameter sweeps on Euler.
 * `models` - Small pretrained models for experiments.

-## Running the code

-To run the code

 ## Reproducing Result

 ### Reproducing Sweep Results